solidsnk86/neo-scraper/README.md

 python app.py
 ```
 - This will start your Flask application on the local server and you can access it from your browser.
 Make sure you open the browser and visit the address the console displays after running the script (by default, it's usually something like http://127.0.0.1:5000/).
 - Certainly!
-The provided code is a simple Flask web application that utilizes Selenium and BeautifulSoup to scrape data from a website.
+The provided code is a simple Flask web application that utilizes Flask and BeautifulSoup to scrape data from a website.
 Let's break down the code:
 ```python
 from flask import Flask, jsonify from flask_cors import CORS